-Durable and specialised performance sunglasses also are recommended if you work outdoors, do a lot of driving, or you are in the military.
+Durable and specialised performance sunglasses also are recommended if you work outdoors or do a lot of driving.

 To meet the demands of both casual and competitive athletes, sunglass manufacturers have developed innovative sports sunglasses that provide the best vision possible under extreme conditions.

 The most important features of performance sports sunglasses are the optical quality and visual enhancement properties of the lenses.
 Many lens tints are available, and each colour has specific advantages

 Amber tints are a great choice for snow skiing and many other sports because they enhance contrast.
 On the other hand, grey lenses reduce brightness without altering colour perception.

 Polycarbonate lenses are the best choice for high performance sunglasses because they are lightweight and the most impact-resistant lens material.

 Polarised lenses also are highly recommended for many sports and activities because they reduce glare from light reflecting off flat surfaces, such as water, sand, or snow.

 However, polarised lenses often are not advised for sports such as downhill and mogul skiing, because they make icy patches on the slopes less reflective and therefore more difficult to see.
 This also applies to pilots, amateur or professional, as they remove the glint of light off distant aircraft making them hard to detect in the sky.